 See the key differences between these procedures below to determine which one best suits you.

 Surgical eyebrow restoration is a straightforward medical procedure with a speedy recovery time and permanent results.
 Eyebrow transplants can give you fuller eyebrows in a matter of months.
 If your eyebrow hair is light, you may just require a slight increase on your existing eyebrow hair.
-Whatever results you’re looking for, an experienced surgeon will ensure that your new eyebrows are well-shaped, thick and glossy.
-Learn how to shape your eyebrows for your face shape.
+Whatever results you’re looking for, an experienced hair transplant surgeon will ensure that your new eyebrows are well-shaped, thick, and glossy.

-Eyebrow transplant involves taking between 250 and 400 hairs from your scalp, usually behind the ear, using a tiny needle.
-The surgeon will then implant each hair into the eyebrow one at a time.
+Eyebrow transplants involve taking between 250 and 400 hairs from your scalp.
+These hair grafts are usually taken from behind the ear, using a tiny needle.
+The eyebrow transplant surgeon will then implant each hair graft (this includes both the hair and follicle root) into the eyebrow area one at a time.

 They will be tightly packed to ensure a full finish.
 This is a meticulous process due to the size of the hairs involved.

-Local anaesthetic is used to reduce discomfort, but patients are likely to experience some swelling, redness and crusting in the week following.
-The final result takes 6 months to one year to achieve, allowing for shedding and regrowth of the implanted hairs.
+Local anaesthetic is used to reduce discomfort, but eyebrow transplant patients are likely to experience some swelling, redness and crusting in the week following.
+The final result takes 6 months to one year to achieve, allowing for the shedding and regrowth of the implanted hair grafts.

 Many people who experience permanent eyebrow hair loss can have an eyebrow transplant.
-If your hair has fallen out due to stress, certain medical conditions or certain medications, you may not be eligible for an eyebrow transplant.
+If your natural hair has fallen out due to stress, certain medical conditions, or certain medications, you may not be eligible for an eyebrow transplant.

 Microblading is a relatively modern development in eyebrow replacement.
 A less permanent, more realistic alternative to eyebrow tattooing, it’s quickly becoming a popular option for people seeking fuller eyebrows.

-Microblading is less time-consuming and costs less than an eyebrow transplant, but it is also far less permanent and realistic.
+Microblading is less time-consuming and less expensive than the cost of a UK eyebrow transplant, but it is also far less permanent and realistic.
 You will need to refresh your eyebrows every 1 to 3 years with further microblading procedures.
-This is a cheaper, but shorter term option.
+This is a cheaper, but shorter-term option.